stellar-deprecated/sep31-demo-client/README.md

-# Stellar SEP31 Demo Client
+# Stellar SEP31 Demo Client is now Deprecated
-This demo implements the client side of a Stellar [SEP31](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0031.md) direct payment flow.

-## Build and run

-`yarn`

-`yarn start`
+The funcationality has been integrated into a wider tool found at https://github.com/stellar/stellar-demo-wallet For use, please see https://demo-wallet.stellar.org/